dongmingh/v1performance/README.md

 - TLS is not supported (FAB-3126)
 - PTE needs to supports any number of organizations in a channel.
 PTE supports two organizations per channel now (FAB-3809)
-- PTE can only send transactions to anchor peer of an organization.
+- PTE can only send transactions to the anchor peer of an organization.
 It will need to be able to send transactions to any peer.
 - Endorsement policy is not supported yet.
+- replace 'git clone https://github.com/hyperledger/fabric-sdk-node.git' with fabric-client and fabric-ca-client

 ##Pre-requisites